 There is no one way to quit smoking, but we do know that a combination of behavioral counseling and the use of FDA-approved smoking cessation medications are the most effective elements of any treatment plan.
-Behavioral counseling may include a brief session on how to quit from your primary care or mental health provider or a number of sessions through a smoking cessation clinic or telephone counseling.
-But the combination of both counseling and medication appears to be the key.
+Behavioral counseling may include a brief session on how to quit from your primary care or mental health provider; a number of sessions through a tobacco treatment clinic; or telephone counseling.
+A combination of both counseling and medications will set you up for the best chance of success.
 We also know that the greater the number of behavioral counseling sessions, the more likely you will be successful in quitting.

-■ I have tried quitting before and I failed.
+I have tried quitting before and I failed.
 How do I know if I will be more successful this time?

 It's important to keep in mind that it takes even the most motivated smoker several quit attempts before he or she is able to quit for good.
 To increase your chances of being successful this time, have a plan.
-Talk with your health care provider about quitting and ask about getting a prescription for smoking cessation medications such as nicotine replacement therapy or bupropion or a combination of medications.
+Talk with your health care provider about quitting and ask about getting a prescription for smoking cessation medications such as nicotine replacement therapy, varenicline, or bupropion or a combination of medications.
 Set a quit date and plan to throw away all cigarettes in your home, workplace, and car.
 Tell your friends and family about your plan and let them know that you will need their help and support.
 Think about the ways your health will improve and think about all the money you will save by quitting smoking.
 Try to think about what worked or helped you the last time you tried to quit and think about the challenges that you faced as well.